Skip to main content

 Do solar panels work in winter in Greater Manchester?

 Yes, solar panels generate electricity all year round, including during winter months.
 While output is lower from November to February, Greater Manchester still receives usable daylight hours even in December, and panels work from diffused light on cloudy days.
-Annual generation figures (3,520 kWh for a 4kWp system) already account for this seasonal variation.
+With 1,310 sunshine hours per year, the annual generation figure of 3,512 kWh for a 4kWp system in Bury already accounts for this seasonal variation.
 Cooler winter temperatures actually improve panel efficiency compared to hot summer days.
 Adding a battery allows you to store daytime generation for evening use when winter daylight hours are shorter.

 How much electricity will solar panels generate in Bury?

-Based on Greater Manchester data, a 4kWp system in Bury generates approximately 3,520 kWh per year, covering 92% of average household use (3,800 kWh/year).
-Greater Manchester receives around 1,310 sunshine hours annually.
+Based on PVGIS satellite data for Bury's coordinates, a 4kWp system generates approximately 3,512 kWh per year at a yield of 878 kWh/kWp, covering 92% of average household use (3,800 kWh/year).
+The area receives around 1,310 sunshine hours annually.
+Greater Manchester ranks #48 of 102 UK counties for solar yield, above the national average.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.
-Panels generate electricity even on overcast days through diffused light.

 What size solar system do I need for my home in Bury?

 Most homes in Bury benefit from a 3-6 kWp system.
-A 4kWp system (10 panels at ~400W each) covers 92% of average household electricity use and requires approximately 18-20 m² of unshaded roof space.
+A 4kWp system (10 panels at ~400W each) generates 3,512 kWh/yr at Bury's yield of 878 kWh/kWp, covering 92% of average household electricity use.
+The system requires approximately 18-20 m² of unshaded roof space.
 If you have an electric vehicle or heat pump, a larger 5-6 kWp system (12-15 panels) may be more appropriate to offset the additional demand.
 Your MCS-certified installer will assess your roof space, orientation, shading, and electricity consumption to recommend the optimal size during a site survey.

 Sources